Quick start

 What should I double-check before trusting the answer?

-Real battery life depends on battery age, temperature, power spikes, screen brightness, radio use, inverter losses, and manufacturer limits.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real battery life depends on battery age, temperature, chemistry, discharge rate, screen brightness, radio use, power spikes, voltage-converter loss, inverter loss, cable loss, low-battery cutoff, and manufacturer limits.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why do I need voltage when I already know mAh?